Alex427427427/obsidian_1/Engineering/Radio Frequency Engineering/RF Mixer.md

 An ideal mixer is a 3 port system that multiplies 2 input signals in real time and outputs the product.
 Usually, one of the input is the baseband signal $f(t)$, the other a local oscillator at the carrier frequency $\omega$.
 $$f(t)\cos(\omega t)$$
 As derived in the AM document, this results in the baseband signal beign shifted up to center about the carrier frequency.
+##### Mixing Pure Oscillations
 What is not mentioned in that document is a special case - when the baseband is itself a pure oscillation.
-Then by inspecting the convolution in frequency domain (or by doing some opaque trig algebra), we see that the resultant signal will have 2 frequencies, one at the sum of the 2 frequencies, the other at the difference.
+Then by inspecting the convolution in frequency domain (or by doing some opaque trig algebra), we see that the resultant signal will have 2 frequencies, **one at the sum of the 2 frequencies, the other at the difference**.
 ## Implementation
 ##### General Principle: Non-linearity
 We say that we want to multiply 2 signals, thereby convolving them in the frequency domain, and shifting one up to center about the other.
 It may seem that we need a very specific process or type of system to achieve this.
 Yet amazingly, *any* non-linear system will do.